 - 1/2 pound fresh green chickpeas or peas

 - Whisk eggs, oil and saffron water together.
 Whisk together the salt and semolina.

 - Make a well in the flour, then pour the wet ingredients in and slowly mix them together.
 Knead well, about 5 minutes.
 The dough should be soft and pliable, not hard.
 If you find the dough too hard, sprinkle some water in at the beginning of kneading.
 If for some reason it is too sticky, add just a little more flour.

-- Let the dough rest, covered in plastic wrap, for 2-4 hours.
+Let the dough rest, covered in plastic wrap for 1 hour.